 Since most players who limp are not that great at poker, you will get away with big bets, and they will pay way too much to see the flop, which will help you increase your win rate with premium holdings.
-So the first thing you need to do is master your preflop play, and you can do that by getting opening ranges poker cheat sheet.
+So the first thing you need to do is master your preflop play, and you can do that by getting a poker cheat sheet with opening ranges.

 Live Poker Game Tip #2: Become Aggressive Against Weaker Players

 The general advice in poker every player will come across at some point is ‘be more aggressive.'

 Raising and betting are good examples of actions that inform an aggressive type of play while checking and calling form a passive approach.

 To become an aggressive player, you should practice raising whenever a chance presents itself instead of calling with all of your draws and folding when you miss.

 What this means is, you do not need to wait for a good hand to win pots, because you can win with lesser hands as well.